unm-campus-histories/spaces/docs/essays/mckinnon-center.md

 Center for Management has already proved itself to be one of the most prominent buildings featured on UNM’s campus, as well as the most modern.
 The building also came with a new student drop-off zone, which only makes the area more easily accessible.
-MCM is forecasted to last about 50 years, and in that time it will continue to house an innovative business culture for students and staff.
+MCM is forecasted to last about 50 years, and in that time it will continue to house an innovative business culture for students and staff.h